The-Fireplace/P2.14/README.md

 - Multi-touch for steering and throttle.

-- Keeping the color scheme the same with black backgrounds and the ships colors the same as the dashboard.
+- Consistent stylization of color schemes.

+- High contrast objects to direct attention.

+- Similarities with the ship and ship's dashboard to associate the two.

 ### Curent Status

-Some of the artwork is done and plans have been laid out.
+Some of the artwork is done and concepts have been laid out in order to progress.

 ### The Future Plan